 Had structured data been adopted, both these crimes could have been detected if not completely avoided; their tracks could have been traced right from the beginning.

 Before the advent of XBRL, data had to be reported in unstructured formats such as PDF and HTML.
 Not only was this time-consuming, involving a number of fit-for-purpose staff; but also highly iterative and prone to errors too.
 Sometimes, there was no way to even identify mistakes, if any.
 A simple example could be totaling errors which could be present in financial reports when numbers reported do not add up correctly.
 This is clearly, a nightmare for filers!
 They would then be faced with a shameful display of inefficiencies or warnings by the regulator after which they will have to file their reports again.
 These inadequacies can easily be solved with the widespread adoption of the XBRL reporting standard.

 Regulators today stress the continuous need for operational transparency.
 Data transparency is no longer a by-product but the main objective of the exercise.
 To achieve data transparency, companies will have to change how data is managed and used.
 Needless to say, XBRL is the answer to this snag too!

 Slaying the Dragon

 Apart from the above, XBRL offers major benefits at all stages of business reporting and analysis.
-The benefits are seen in automation, cost saving, faster, more reliable and more accurate handling of data, improved analysis and in better quality of information and decision-making.
+The benefits are seen in automation, cost-saving, faster, more reliable, and more accurate handling of data, improved analysis, and a better quality of information and decision-making.
 XBRL submission portals also greatly reduce the administrative burden and cost on businesses when they report financial information for regulatory compliance.

 Consider it as an aspirin for the inevitable compliance headache.